 Every Company which meets the prescribed criteria in a particular financial year is required to spend at least 2% of its average profits (as calculated in accordance with the provisions of the Act) made during the 3 immediately preceding financial years towards CSR activities.
-For this purpose, the Act mandates constitution of a CSR committee (comprising of the Directors of the Company), formulation of the CSR policy and spending the amounts on such activities as prescribed under the Act.
+For this purpose, the Act mandates constitution of a CSR committee (comprising of the directors of the Company) for the companies having CSR expenditure above Rs.
+5 million, formulation of the CSR policy and recommendation of the CSR committee to the board on annual action plan.